Cassumbra/dod-ecsrii-community/README.md

 # Changes to the original mod

-None, yet!
+### In progress
+- Newer stances let you cycle between themselves and their old stances without having to keep both on your hotbar.

 # ECSRII Notes.txt

-These are the original balance changes made by forum user Essence in the forums above.
-It has been edited and ordered for easier reading.
-It is recommended to read them in case you want more information about it.
+These are the balance changes made by the original mod author, Essence.
+They have been edited and ordered for easier reading.

 ## FIGHTER